 Shoulder injuries - specialist in Helsinki and Espoo

 Is your shoulder bothering you?
-Pain or some other ailment may be caused by many different reasons.
-For example, it can be trauma-based or result from strain.
-I am specialised in shoulder surgery, and my aim is to give you solutions to your problems.
-When you’re having shoulder problems, you can trust the know-how of the shoulder surgeon.
+Pain or other discomfort can be caused by many different reasons.
+It can be, for example, trauma-related or caused by strain.
+I specialize in shoulder surgery, so you can get solutions to your problems from me.
+When your shoulder is bothering you, you can trust the expertise of a shoulder surgeon.

-On these pages you will find information on different kinds of shoulder complaints and their treatment methods.
+On this page you will find information about various shoulder problems and their treatments.

 Rotator cuff tear (tendon tear)